tux-rampage/zend-di/REFACTORING.md

 dependency for Bar is attempted to be created purely via Di.
 All reference to the ServiceManager is lost.

-By making the InstanceManager exchangable and change its importance it could be replaced with a Zend\ServiceManager\ServiceLocator aware implementation where the instatiation handling is delegated to the service manager (Which might fire back to the DependencyInjector for undefined services).
+By making the InstanceManager exchangable and change its role to a ServiceLocator it could be replaced with a Zend\ServiceManager\ServiceLocator aware implementation where the instatiation handling is delegated to the service manager (Which might fire back to the DependencyInjector for undefined services).